JasonLovesDoggo/JasonLovesDoggo.github.io/README.md

 ### [URL](https://nasoj.me)

-The /projects page was generated with
+The /projects page was generated with GitFolio

+The /Bella page's photos are stored backblaze bucket (did a bit of cloudflare reworking to make it look better)